This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition on Amazon Web Services (AWS).

 Under Certificate to secure the TKGI API, provide a certificate and private key pair.

-The certificate that you supply should cover the specific subdomain that routes to the TKGI API VM with TLS termination on the ingress.
+The certificate that you supply must cover the specific subdomain that routes to the TKGI API VM with TLS termination on the ingress.
+If you use UAA as your OIDC provider, this certificate must be a proper certificate chain and have a SAN field.

 Warning: TLS certificates generated for wildcard DNS records only work for a single domain level.
 For example, a certificate generated for